Create a directory in the `systems` directory for a new system. This should follow

 # Add a custom value to `specialArgs`.

-system.hosts.my-host.specialArgs = {
+systems.hosts.my-host.specialArgs = {

 my-custom-value = "my-value";